SoftwareHeritage/swh-docs/docs/faq/index.rst

 ---------------------------------------------------

 Any new feature should include documentation in the form of comments and/or docstrings.
-Ideally, they should also be documented in plain English in the repository's `docs/` folder if relevant to a single package, or in the main `swh-docs` repository if it is a transversal feature.
+Ideally, they should also be documented in plain English in the repository's :file:`docs/` folder if relevant to a single package, or in the main ``swh-docs`` repository if it is a transversal feature.

 .. _faq_api: